 Uterine factor infertility relates to abnormalities of the uterus that can make it difficult to conceive or carry a pregnancy to term.
-In this webinar, prof. Luciano Nardo, Consultant Gynaecologist & Subspecialist in Reproductive Medicine & Surgery and Clinical Director at Reproductive Health Group (UK), explains the uterine factors that have effect on embryo implantation in IVF treatment.
+In this webinar, Prof. Luciano Nardo, MD MRCOG, Consultant Gynaecologist & Specialist in Reproductive Medicine, explains the uterine factors that have an effect on embryo implantation in IVF treatment.

 It is a fact that successful embryo implantation is dependent not only on how good the embryo is but also on the normal endometrial and uterine environment.
-In this case, implantation failures are similar to miscarriages – there are some factors that could be shared between both of them.
-In order to minimise the risk of an implantation failure or an early pregnancy loss, it very important to prepare for upcoming IVF in a thorough and individualised way.
+In this case, implantation failures are similar to miscarriages – some factors could be shared between both of them.
+To minimise the risk of an implantation failure or an early pregnancy loss, it is very important to prepare for upcoming IVF in a thorough and individualised way.

 When conducting fertility treatments, doctors and patients are often faced with the dilemma of something being unexplained.
 It can be highly frustrating as fertility issues are hard enough to deal with when we understand what’s causing the problem.
 Prof. Luciano Nardo says that doctors need to be in a position to explain why subfertility occurs, why the transfer failed or why a miscarriage took place – and the only way to explain it is by looking into the possible causes.

 Prof. Luciano Nardo does not share the view that everything that is not successful is unexplained.
 He says that at his clinic, they always start with investigating the uterus at a very early stage of the fertility program to ensure that it is possible to shorten the time to pregnancy, reduce the risk of miscarriages and increase the chances of successful embryo implantation.
-In fact, there are a lot of gynecological problems known to impact on normal endometrium environment that, in turn, will affect the ability of embryos to implant.
+There are a lot of gynaecological problems known to impact on normal endometrium environment that, in turn, will affect the ability of embryos to implant.

 Fibroids that are present within the uterus and inside the endometrial environment are called submucosal.
 They can easily be seen on a transvaginal two-dimensional ultrasound scan.
 They are divided into type 0, type 1 and type 2, depending on how much of the fibroid protrudes within the endometrial cavity.
 Submucosal fibroids have to be removed in women trying to conceive.
 And, what prof. Nardo stresses heavily, it is not to be done after a failed IVF cycle or a miscarriage but proactively before first conception attempts.
 There is strong published evidence that fibroids within the uterus cavity significantly affect the success of IVF treatment.
 Surprisingly, removing fibroids is sometimes enough to conceive naturally, without the need of starting an IVF treatment cycle at all.